FlagOpen/FlagEmbedding/examples/evaluation/README.md

 ### 1. MTEB

 In the evaluation of MTEB, we primarily utilize the official [MTEB](https://github.com/embeddings-benchmark/mteb) code, which supports only the assessment of embedders.
 Additionally, it restricts the output format of evaluation results to JSON.
-The following new variables have been introduced:
+The following new parameters have been introduced:

 - **`languages`**: Languages to evaluate.
 Default: eng
 - **`tasks`**: Tasks to evaluate.
 Default: None